FreakinSoftMania/The-Illegal-Music-Community/README.md

 1. Please upload the music with the cover art and other information if available, and the normal title.
 It is recommended to use [Loader.To](https://loader.to) to download this music and use the lyrics video as source as this mostly has the music only and not an intro from the channel or something else.
 When you get a notification to download, just download it and click away the opened tab, as it is spam.
 2. **NO** inappropriate content.
 Music not filled with swearing only is allowed.
 3. Be sure to check with the <kbd><img src="https://user-images.githubusercontent.com/66115754/157065153-ec68ef38-2d12-4cfb-885f-c02917b8c5c3.png" width="11"></kbd> button to see of the song you want to publish not already is uploaded.
 If, you can publish it in a different audio format when not existing.
+# Maximum filesize
+The maximum filesize to upload music is **100 MB**.
+Do not make suggestions to increase it, as this will make uploading music not possible for formats as for example WAV.
 # FAQ
 Question: **Is it free to upload by and from anyone?**